 Whilst recent statistics are lacking, a 2015 report by the GSMA indicated a 45% gender gap in mobile phone ownership (GSMA, 2015, p.14).
-2020 statistics on social media usage indicate that this gender gap has not closed, with significantly more male users across Facebook and Instagram than female ones (Napoleon Cat, December 2020).
+2022 statistics on social media usage indicate that this gender gap has not closed: 80.4% of Facebook users were men and only 19.6% women, according to Napoleon Cat, December 2022.

-According to BuddeComm Research (updated 27 July 2020):
+According to BuddeComm Research (publication date: January 2023):

-• "A lack of fixed telecoms infrastructure has led to growth in mobile services.
+"Niger is one of the largest countries in West Africa but also one of the poorest in the world.
+As with many African markets, a lack of fixed telecoms infrastructure has led to growth in mobile services.
 Niger's mobile penetration is modest compared to other countries in the region, while fixed broadband penetration is negligible.
-However, recent investments aimed at extending the reach of fiber-optic infrastructure in Niger will lead to improved internet networks and access.
-In late 2016 the country was awarded €43.9 million from the African Development Bank (AfDB) to build-out the Trans-Saharan Dorsal optical fiber (SDR) network.
-Following years of financial difficulties, the state-owned fixed-line operator, Sonitel, was merged with its wholly-owned mobile unit, SahelCom, in late 2016 to form a new entity, Niger Telecom.
-The merged company secured a global telecom license in November 2017 and is aiming to develop greater efficiency through sharing resources and infrastructure.
-However, the outbreak of the COVID-19 pandemic in 2020 is having a significant impact on the production and supply chains globally and has slowed down the maintenance and upgrade of existing infrastructure in the country.
-On the other hand, consumer spending on telecoms services and devices is under pressure from the financial effect of large-scale job losses and the consequent restrictions on disposable incomes."
+Recent international investment to complete the Trans-Saharan Dorsal optical fibre (SDR) network has extended the reach of fibre infrastructure in the country, and also increased international capacity.
+New cables linking the country with Chad and Burkina Faso have extended Niger's connectivity with international cable infrastructure.
+Following years of financial difficulties, the state-owned fixed line operator, Sonitel, was merged with its wholly owned mobile unit, SahelCom, in late 2016 to form a new entity, Niger Telecom.
+The merged company secured a global telecom licence in November 2017 and is aiming to develop greater efficiency through sharing resources and infrastructure."